AstraZeneca/peptide-tools/pIChemiSt/README.md

 - Ensure that you have Python version >=3.8
 - Enter the package folder `cd peptide-tools/pIChemiSt`
 - Run `pip install dist/pichemist-*` to install the Python library
-- Run `sh setup.cli` to configure the CLI (effects take change only when the a new terminal is started)
+- Run `sh setup.cli` to configure the CLI (effects take change only when a new terminal is started)
 - (optional) - To use ACD for the prediction of non-natural amino acid pKa, make sure that the command `perceptabat` points to its binary

 ## Examples of usage